Camille has undergone three cosmetic tattoo procedures. Eyebrow microblading is the latest (and won't be the last)!

 - Don't wash your eyebrows or get them wet for five days.

-- If you are provided antibiotic ointment, apply a thin layer of it to eyebrows every morning for three days.
+- If you are provided antibiotic ointment, apply a thin layer of it to your eyebrows every morning for three days.
 Before bed, apply a thin layer of A&D ointment to eyebrows.

 - On the fourth day, discontinue the antibiotic ointment.
 Instead, apply the A&D ointment to your eyebrows in the morning and before bed.